 Using the spring example, it is easy to create perfect screw spindles (like the ones present in normal screws that you can buy in hardware stores).
 Perfect screw spindles use a profile with the same height as its vector, and the beginning and ending vertex of the profile are placed at a straight parallel line with the axis of extrusion.
 The easiest way of achieving this effect is to create a simple profile where the beginning and ending vertices create a straight parallel line.
 Blender will not take into account any of the vertices present in the middle but those two to take its angular vector, so the spindles of the screw (which are defined by the turns value) will assembly perfectly with each other.

-- Press the shortcut B, and Blender will change the cursor; you are now in border selection mode.
+Press the shortcut B, and Blender will change the cursor; you are now in box selection mode.

-- Now, click with the RMB on the middle vertex.
+Now, click with the LMB on the middle vertex.

-- Press shortcut A twice to de-select and select all vertices again.
+Press the shortcut A twice to deselect and select all vertices again.

 The starting and ending vertices are forming a parallel line with the Blender Axis.